Contra (New England)

 A2: Ladies cross to partner - passing to the right,

-Gypsy once around partner,
+Gypsy around partner,

 B1: Couples Pass through (to the left of neighbor) across the set,